mhaugrud/msumcspy/_sources/SimplePythonData/VariableNamesandKeywords.rst

 .. note::
    Computer scientists choose names for their variables that are **meaningful** to the human readers of the program --- they help the programmer document, or remember, what the variable is used for.

+.. admonition:: Fix the error ...

+   In the above activecode, change the three variable names to legal and meaningful names.
+Run.

 .. caution::